Build Configuration Options¶

 When RAJA is compiled with CUDA enabled, the defaults are:

 Variable Default RAJA_USE_BARE_PTR On RAJA_USE_RESTRICT_PTR Off RAJA_USE_RESTRICT_ALIGNED_PTR Off RAJA_USE_PTR_CLASS Off

 Variable Meaning RAJA_USE_BARE_PTR Use standard C-style pointer RAJA_USE_RESTRICT_PTR Use C-style pointer with restrict qualifier RAJA_USE_RESTRICT_ALIGNED_PTR Use C-style pointer with restrict qualifier and alignment attribute (see RAJA_DATA_ALIGN below) RAJA_USE_PTR_CLASS Use pointer class with overloaded operator that applies restrict and alignment intrinsics.
 This is useful when a compiler does not support attributes in a typedef.

-RAJA internally uses parameters to define platform-specific constants for index ranges and data alignment.
-The variables that control these are:
+RAJA internally uses a parameter to define platform-specific constant data alignment.
+The variable that control this is: